MOST EXPATS ASK US ……… answered by Natalia Dolidze, Managing Director of Pets Habitat LLC

 The principal most reason I am disclosing costs and figures of this whole process is to make you, the reader, our potential customer, to understand that the only part where it is truly possibly to slash the costs, is the cost of the puppy!!
-Yes, our IATA shipping agent fees may be fractionally reduced for us being a business (calculate in the business license and other business expenses we pay regularly).
-Yes, you can opt for cheaper EU airline with marginal price reduction, or we may get a better rate for the travel box if we order them in bulk, but the costs of import permit and release permit in UAE, documents and vet charges, airline prices remain the same for everyone!
+Yes, we are likely to fly more than one puppy at the same time if breeder has siblings available for us to buy, and so some of our fees may be fractionally reduced for us being a business (calculate in the business license and other business expenses we pay regularly).
+Yes, you can opt for cheaper EU airline with marginal price reduction, IF you can find one in current times, or we may get a better rate for the travel box if we order them in bulk, but the costs of import permit and release permit in UAE, documents and vet charges, airline prices and lack of availability remain the same for everyone!

 So when you opt for the cheaper puppy/kitten, you are saving on the pet quality, health, wellbeing, background, ethics and not on business margins or expenses involved.
 If you opt to select and import your pet yourself – you will understand our predicament and prices.
 I encourage you to investigate the costs independently and calculate the real expenses yourself to conclude if it is really worth to save on the puppy/kitten price, source, health and welfare of the animal.

 Q6.
 Why we do not have Bulldogs and Pugs available during summer months?

 We are commonly requested brachycephalic breeds during UAE hotter months, often in late spring or summer or early autumn.
 In simple terms, brachycephalic breeds are those snub-nosed breeds like Bulldogs, Pug, Shih Tzu, Boston Terrier, Pekingese, Cavalier King Charles Spaniel and many others (you can obtain complete list with google search).